A Theoretical Analysis of Catastrophic Forgetting through the NTK Overlap Matrix: Related Works

 \section{Related Works}

 Defying Catastrophic Forgetting \citep{mccloskey1989catastrophic} has always been an important challenge for the Continual Learning community.
-Among different families of methods, we can cite the following: regularization-based methods \cite{ewc,zenke2017continual}, memory-based and projection methods \citep{agem,gem,farajtabar2020orthogonal} or parameters isolations \citep{mallya2018packnet,rosenfeld2018incremental}.
-In \cite{pan2020continual}, the authors propose a method to identify memorable example from the past that must be stored.
+Among different families of methods, we can cite the following: regularization-based methods \citep{ewc,zenke2017continual}, memory-based and projection methods \citep{agem,gem,farajtabar2020orthogonal} or parameters isolations \citep{mallya2018packnet,rosenfeld2018incremental}.
+In \citep{pan2020continual}, the authors propose a method to identify memorable example from the past that must be stored.
 An exhaustive list can be found in \citep{de2019defying_forgetting}.
 Although theses methods achieve more or less success in combating Catastrophic Forgetting, its underlying theory remains unclear.

 Recently, a lot of efforts has been put toward dissecting CF \citep{toneva2018empirical}.
-While \cite{nguyen2019forgetting} empirically studied the impact of tasks similarity on the forgetting, \citep{ramasesh2020anatomy} analyzed this phenomenon at the neural network layers level. \cite{mirzadeh2020understanding} investigated how different training regimes affected the forgetting.
+While \cite{nguyen2019forgetting} empirically studied the impact of tasks similarity on the forgetting, \citep{ramasesh2020anatomy} analyzed this phenomenon at the neural network layers level. \citep{xie2020artificial} studied the designed \textit{artificial neural variability} and studied its impact on the forgetting. \cite{mirzadeh2020understanding} investigated how different training regimes affected the forgetting.
 Other streams of works investigated different evaluation protocol and measure of CF \citep{farquhar2018towards,kemker2017measuring}.
 That being said, there is still few theoretical work confirming empirical evidences of CF.

 \cite{yin2020sola} provide an analysis of CL from a loss landscape perspective through a second-order Taylor approximation.
 Recent advances towards understanding neural networks behavior \citep{jacot2018neural} has enabled a better understanding through Neural Tangent Kernel (NTK) \citep{du2018gradient,arora2019exact}.
 Latest work and important milestone towards better theoretical understand of CL is from \cite{bennani2020generalisation}.
 The authors provide a theoretical framework for CL under the NTK regime for the infinite memory case.
 Our work relaxes this constraint to the \emph{finite memory} case, which is more applicable in the empirical setting.